 Surviving a pandemic, at least for me, changed how I look at my wardrobe.
 I realized I didn’t need half of what I owned.
 And the other half… it no longer made sense.
 Where was I going to wear all those cocktail dresses and pantsuits?
 I’ve survived a hell of a year, why am I going to punish myself with control garments and heels?

-I wanted clothes that expressed my personal style, but I wanted them functional too.
+I wanted clothes that expressed my style, but I wanted them functional too.
 Not feeling comfortable trotting around town in a pair of bike shorts and often finding looser shorts to ride up and cause thigh chafing, I found myself eyeing skorts.
 I KNOW, right?

 But a skort is pretty darn genius.
 It comes anywhere from just covering the bum to hitting the knees.
 Straight, a-line, or with some flare, a skort has built-in chafe protection and modesty with the hidden fitted shorts underneath.
-While some skorts still only look appropriate on the golf course or tennis court, others can be stylish street wear (or morning power walk/afternoon kayak/evening stroll wear).
+While some skorts still only look appropriate on the golf course or tennis court, others can be stylish streetwear (or morning power walk/afternoon kayak/evening stroll wear).

 I am a fan of the type of skort that doesn’t LOOK like a skort.
-While I rocked the visible divided skirt in the late ‘90s with my Steve Madden platform slides, in 2021 I think that effect feels a bit too much like my mom in the ‘80s.
+While I rocked the visibly divided skirt in the late ‘90s with my Steve Madden platform slides, in 2021 I think that effect feels a bit too much like my mom in the ‘80s.
 But not every skort is created equal; when searching for skorts for summer activities this year I found a lot of duds before I found any winners.

 What I Wanted in a Skort